-Michael D. West, Ph.D., served as BioTime’s (NYSE MKT: BTX) CEO from 2007-2015, and is currently Co-CEO and member of the Board of Directors since 2002.
-Dr. West also serves as a Director of BioTime’s subsidiary company Asterias Biotherapeutics (NYSE MKT: AST).
+Michael D. West, Ph.D., is the founder and CEO of AgeX Therapeutics.
+Previously, Dr. West served as BioTime’s (NYSE MKT: BTX) CEO from 2007-2015, and was Co-CEO from 2015-2018.
+He has been a member of BioTime’s Board of Directors since 2002.
+Dr. West also serves as a Director of Asterias Biotherapeutics (NYSE MKT: AST).
 From 1998 to 2007, Dr. West served as CEO, President, and Chief Scientific Officer of Advanced Cell Technology, Inc. (now Ocata Therapeutics, Nasdaq: OCAT), a company engaged in developing human stem cell technology for use in regenerative medicine.
 Prior to that, he was founder, officer, and board member of Geron Corporation (Nasdaq: GERN).

 Russell Skibsted, MBA,, is a seasoned executive with over 25 years experience in finance, acquisitions, partnering, marketing and operations with companies ranging from start-ups to a Fortune 5.
 He has over 14 years CFO experience for life science technology companies, with more than 10 years in public life science companies.
 Russell has a degree in Economics from Claremont McKenna College and an MBA from the Stanford Graduate School of Business.